SovnSkyrim/Aldrnari/Modified Gameplay.md

 This is not a list for Legacy of the Dragonborn and item hoarders.
 LotD is not in simply because I do not like how it forces you to become an item hoarder.
 I made QWEST! for the ultimate LotD experience, so now I'm making the complete opposite.
 LotD also displays the lowest quality armor and weapons mods in my opinion (IA/IW Hello).
 At the time you're reading this, Aldrnari may have way less unique items but that is bound to change.
 You're free from hoarding random items; and you have cool playerhomes with room for displaying what you want, not what LotD deemed worthy.
+[This is the kind of behavior I hope to avoid](https://cdn.discordapp.com/attachments/747132474647248917/855547604561297428/unknown.png)

 ## What the list is
 ### Beta 1 Goals